linkerd/website/linkerd.io/content/2/features/ha.md

 ## Critical components

-Replication (and in the future, anti-affinity) rules are applied to all control plane components except Prometheus, Grafana, and the web service, which are considered non-critical.
+Replication and anti-affinity rules are applied to all control plane components except Prometheus, Grafana, and the web service, which are considered non-critical.